clarity-h2020/data-package/docs/data-package-resource.md

 * hazard:earthquake --> https://csis.myclimateservice.eu/taxonomy/hazard/earthquake
 * hazard:volcanic-eruption --> https://csis.myclimateservice.eu/taxonomy/hazard/volcanic-eruption
 * any --> the resource can be used in relation to any hazard.

-Note: the identifier can be just the hazard name or hazard:sub-hazard
 </td>
 </tr>
 <tr>